ponty/sphinxcontrib-programscreenshot/docs/usage.rst

 Using the option ``screen`` you can set the screen size, default is 1024x768::

-   .. program-screenshot:: xedit
+   .. program-screenshot:: gedit
          :screen:   400x400

 The above snippet would render like this:

-.. program-screenshot:: xedit
+.. program-screenshot:: gedit
      :screen:   400x400

 Other resolution::

-   .. program-screenshot:: xedit
+   .. program-screenshot:: gedit
          :screen:   100x100

 The above snippet would render like this:

-.. program-screenshot:: xedit
+.. program-screenshot:: gedit
      :screen:   100x100

 Image options